 Pedagogic (Educational) Research

 If you are conducting research on fellow students, or as an integrated part of daily lectures, then this permission must be re-requested, in light of the COVID-19 outbreak, and assurance sought that the permission previously given still stands.
-Any student researcher, who is recruiting students outside of their own College/School must move to remote recruitment or pause the study as outlined above.
+Any student researcher, who is recruiting students outside of their own Faculty/School must move to remote recruitment or pause the study as outlined above.

 Research on COVID-19